fnskcjswo123/HID-Arduino/README.md

 <br></br>
 - Download and unpack [this archive](https://github.com/felis/USB_Host_Shield_2.0/releases/tag/1.7.0) into `C:\Users\your_username\Documents\Arduino\libraries\USB_Host_Shield_2.0-1.7.0`
 <br></br>
 - Inside the file, there are two versions of the Arduino script.
-RandomDelay_RandomMove.ino receives coordinates from the PC, and after moving and when it receives coordinates again, it intentionally adds a random delay.
-When coordinates are sent from the PC, it doesn't move directly to those coordinates, but moves to its surroundings first, and then moves to the coordinates sent from the PC, making it look like a person.

-RandomDelay.ino only adds a random delay after receiving coordinates, moving, and then receiving coordinates again.
-All of this is all changeable
+All of these behaviors are fully adjustable and can be changed to suit your needs.
 <br></br>
+RandomDelay_RandomMove.ino: This script receives coordinates from a PC and performs a series of human-like movements.
+Instead of moving directly to the target coordinates, it intentionally introduces a random delay and first moves to a nearby location before moving to the final, specified coordinates.
+This staged movement is designed to mimic the unpredictable nature of human-like behavior
+<br></br>
+RandomDelay.ino: In contrast, this version is much simpler.
+After receiving and moving to a set of coordinates, it only adds a random delay before receiving the next command.
 <br></br>
 <br></br>
 <br></br>